 Compensation and Benefits

 BayLegal thrives on our diversity and we are proud to be an equal opportunity employer.
 We are committed to building a culturally diverse workplace and strongly encourage women, persons of color, LGBTQ individuals, veterans, persons with disabilities, and persons from other underrepresented groups to apply.
 Review of applications will begin immediately and continue until the position is filled.
-Please send (1) cover letter including response to question below (cover letter need not be limited to one page), (2) resume, (3) references, and (4) writing sample to: Human Resources Department, e-mail to email@example.com.
-Please reference BayLegal Staff Attorney – LAL in the subject of your email.
+Please email the following to our Human Resources Department firstname.lastname@example.org (1) cover letter including response to question below (no page limit), (2) resume, (3) references, and (4) writing sample.
+Please reference San Francisco Housing Attorney in the subject of your email.

 As part of your cover letter, please address the following:

-How do you think your personal background or experiences, professional or otherwise, have prepared you to serve our client base effectively and to contribute to our commitment to humility, inclusion and diversity?
-Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences.
+How do you think your personal background or experiences, professional or otherwise, have prepared you to: (1) serve our diverse client base effectively, (2) work effectively with colleagues from different backgrounds than your own, (3) acknowledge the systemic barriers that our clients face, and (4) contribute to our efforts to fight for racial justice?
+Feel free to think broadly about your response to this question, provide examples, and apply various aspects of your life and personal experiences.